Sports Coach Logo Sports Coach Training Principles Fitness Components

 Having a great climbing experience with a quality climbing helmet

-Sarah explains why a quality climbing helmet will give you a great climbing experience.
+Sarah explains why a quality climbing helmet will give you an incredible climbing experience..

 What is a climbing helmet?

-A climbing helmet is a critical piece of equipment that protects an individual’s head against a collision with various harmful objects.
-These objects include but are not limited to ice, rocks, stones, carabiners, or belay devices.
+A climbing helmet is critical equipment that protects an individual's head against a collision with various harmful objects, such as ice, rocks, stones, carabiners, or belay devices.

-Similar to other climbing protective gear, climbing helmets are ensured with a safety standard (EN 12492).
+Like other protective gear, climbing helmets are ensured with a safety standard (EN 12492).
 One of the prerequisites a helmet must have is its ability to resist the impact of a metal substance weighing five kilograms from a height of two meters.
 To protect the head and cervical spine, the helmet must meet a shock absorption of no more than 10kN.
-Climbing helmets are easy to come by, most notably in sport climbing, alpine climbing, ice climbing, and high altitude mountaineering expeditions.
-With helmets, climbers are significantly protected against falling stones and ice and also a fall itself.
-When analysing helmets, three distinguished shapes are available.
+Climbing helmets are easy to come by, most notably in sport climbing, alpine climbing, ice climbing, and high-altitude mountaineering expeditions.
+With helmets, climbers are significantly protected against falling stones, ice, and a fall itself.
+Three distinguished shapes are available when analysing helmets.

 Types of helmets